pingcap/tidb/cmd/benchfilesort/README.md

-## BenchSort
+## BenchFileSort

-BenchSort is a command line tool to test the performance of util/filesort.
+BenchFileSort is a command line tool to test the performance of util/filesort.

 ### Quick Start (Examples)

 Step 1 - Generate the synthetic data

 ```
-./benchsort gen -keySize 8 -valSize 16 -scale 1000
+./benchfilesort gen -keySize 8 -valSize 16 -scale 1000
 ```

 Expected output: